utiasDSL/lsy_drone_racing/docs/challenge/online_competition.rst

 Online Competition
 ==================

 The online competition takes place every semester for the students of the "Autonomous Drone Racing" class at TUM.
-Students compete against each other in the level 3 scenario.
+Students compete against each other in the hardest simulation scenario.

 .. note::
     The competition is useful to get an idea of how fast your controller is compared to other teams.
 It is **not** part of your grade or used to evaluate your final project submission.